MafiaCoconut/Monstrino/monstrino-docs/docs/raw-to-catalog/02-raw-to-catalog.md

 The AI model **cannot call services directly**.
 It returns structured commands.
 The AI Orchestrator validates the command against an allowlist, calls the appropriate service, and injects the result into the next reasoning step.
 AI remains a reasoning component, not an autonomous actor.
 :::

+`ai-orchestrator` validates the structured output, writes the result to `ai_text_job.result_payload_json`, and sets `orchestration_status = completed`.
-The result is written to `enrichment_job.result_payload` and the job status becomes `awaiting_enricher_review`.
-The enricher polls the table, reads the result, and applies the same validation and policy pipeline as for script-resolved values before writing the accepted value into the in-memory model.
+`ai-job-dispatcher-service` picks up the completed `ai_job` and publishes the result to `catalog-enricher.attribute-result`.
+The enricher consumes the message, applies the same validation and policy pipeline as for script-resolved values, and writes the accepted value into the in-memory model.

 ---